DynamoDB Events

 class ClerkJob < ApplicationJob

-dynamodb_event "test-table" # existing table
+dynamodb_event "test-table" # existing table: demo-dev-test-table

 def file